- 06 Apr 2018

 Make wiping down the outside of your fridge, the handle and the seal a weekly habit.
-This will help prevent bacteria spreading around your kitchen and keep your fridge from becoming an eyesore.
-Plus, without regular cleaning, the seal can quickly become full of crumbs and other sticky, spilled substances.
+This will help prevent bacteria from spreading around your kitchen and keep your fridge from becoming an eyesore.
+Plus, without regular cleaning, the seal can quickly become full of crumbs and other sticky, spilt substances.

-The inside shelves and draws
+The inside shelves and drawers

 Conducting a more intense internal fridge clean is something you want to add to your monthly cleaning agenda.
-This will ensure you’re removing any mould, bacteria and any forgotten foods that might be perishing in the bottom of the vegetable draw.
+This will ensure you’re removing any mould, bacteria and any forgotten foods that might be perishing in the bottom of the vegetable drawer.